 Give students a short amount of time to decide, and then ask them to discuss the justification for their answer in pairs.
 Look out for any pairs using a graphical argument to support their conclusions.

 Share these discussions as a class.
-(If everyone agrees that one particular expression is bigger, use Charlie and Alison's example in the problem to generate some controversy.)
+(If everyone agrees that one particular expression is bigger, use the reasoning in the problem to generate some controversy.)

-"Is there any way we could represent what's going on visually, to convince ourselves that the first expression is bigger when $n< 7$ and the second expression is bigger when $n> 7$?"
+"Is there any way we could represent what's going on graphically, to convince ourselves that the first expression is bigger when $n< 7$ and the second expression is bigger when $n> 7$?"

 Once there is an understanding that comparison of the expressions depends on the variable $n$, and that the comparison can be done graphically, set the next task: